Naduvula Konjam Pakkatha Kaanom: Marketing and release

-Reception
+Critical reception

-Naduvula Konjam Pakkatha Kaanom opened to positive reviews from the critics.
-M. Suganth from Times of India gave it 4 out of 5 and called it an "instant cult comedy that delivers the laughs big time" and added that "the film's real success lies in the genuine rush of feel-good emotion it leaves you with as it ends; it is at once a relief and a celebration".
+M. Suganth from The Times of India gave it 4 out of 5 and called it an "instant cult comedy that delivers the laughs big time" and added that "the film's real success lies in the genuine rush of feel-good emotion it leaves you with as it ends; it is at once a relief and a celebration".
 K. R. Manigandan from The Hindu wrote that the film was "a winner whichever way you choose to look at it.
 With just a simple story and a small team of talented newcomers, director Balaji Tharaneetharan has, on a shoestring budget, managed to deliver what even major banners with their big budgets and huge star casts often struggle to make — a wholesome entertainer".
 Sify labelled the film as a "rollicking all new comedy entertainer" and lauded the director for having "come out with no big names, no sleaze, no irrelevant comedy track just pure comedy for the intelligent audiences".
+IANS wrote, "Balaji has successfully recreated a true story on screen with perfection.
+It's a herculean task on his part to even attempt a story as novel as this one so early on in his career, but thankfully it has worked well in his favour".

 Vivek Ramz from in.com rated it 3.5 out of 5 and wrote that "NKPK is jolly, good, fun ride for those who love offbeat entertainers.
 Go and have a blast!"
 IBNLive described the film as "simple, straightforward and hilarious" and gave "three cheers to the whole team for making a clean and a good entertainer".
 Malini Mannath from The New Indian Express named it a "thorough entertainer" and a "must- watch".
-A review from Samay Live said the movie as "Best comedy film of the year" and added as "movie highlights the importance of situational comedy and uses it to build one of the best entertaining screenplay of recent times".
-Behindwoods.com rated the film 3/5 and said "The missing pages are more exciting.
-Worth the watch".
-Pavithra Srinivasan from Rediff give 3/5 and cited director Balaji Tharaneetharan as the hero of the film, who "brings us a novel idea in a light-hearted setting, engages our attention with smart dialogues, and pulls off the caper with neat plot twists".
+A review from Samay Live said it was the "Best comedy film of the year" and added as "movie highlights the importance of situational comedy and uses it to build one of the best entertaining screenplay of recent times".
+Pavithra Srinivasan from Rediff.com give 3/5 and cited director Balaji Tharaneetharan as the hero of the film, who "brings us a novel idea in a light-hearted setting, engages our attention with smart dialogues, and pulls off the caper with neat plot twists".
 Haricharan Pudipeddi from Nowrunning.com gave 3.1 out of 5 and said it was "undoubtedly one of the best situational comedies of the year".
+Devan Nair of TimesLIVE wrote, "Naduvula Konjam Pakkathu Kaanom is a fresh alternative to mainstream commercial cinema.
+It shows how a low-budget project can be sensibly made".